Fast quantum transfer mediated by topological domain walls: Runged vs. imbalanced Creutz ladder: symmetries and states

 The acquired phases in a transfer jumping over $n_{w}$ walls with a domain length of $\ell$ are different from the imbalanced case, and can only be $0$ or $\pi$, making it easier to compensate if needed for quantum information applications:

 where $x=\pm1$ is the chirality of the leftmost transferred state, $\varsigma$ is the direction of transfer ($\pm1$ for left-to-right/right-to-left).

-Apart from the phases, the rest of the dynamics of the model are identical to those in the imbalanced CL.
+Apart from the phases, the rest of the dynamics of the model are identical to those in the imbalanced CL, if we remain in the AZ-topological phases.
 In particular, all transfer times are the same, described by Eqs. (\ref{eq:t_tr_1},\ref{eq:t_tr_2}), with $m$ playing the part of $\epsilon$.
 This was confirmed both analytically and numerically.